Skip to content

 Why Small Delays Add Up Faster Than Most People Expect

 It can help to think of delay not as a pause, but as a compounding loss.
 Every month of inaction is a month where your money is not growing.
 Many people find this framing genuinely surprising.
 A six-month delay sounds minor.
 Over a twenty-year horizon, it rarely is.
 The maths tends to be quietly brutal.
-This is worth considering before assuming there is always time to start later.
+This is worth noting before assuming there is always time to start later.

 The Mistakes People Often Overlook